Georgia Force: Georgia Force

 The rechristened Force initially played in Duluth, a suburb of Atlanta, in the Arena at Gwinnett Center until relocating in the 2004 season to Philips Arena in downtown Atlanta.

 The team name was chosen through a contest in the Atlanta Journal-Constitution.
 Anthony R Ward submitted the winning name.

 Under Williams' three-year tenure as owner, the team made the playoffs one time in 2003.
 Upon selling the team to Atlanta Falcons owner Arthur Blank in September 2004, it was announced that the franchise would return to the downtown Philips Arena for the 2005 season in response to fan desires as expressed in a poll.
 However, following the 2007 season, the Force announced they were returning to the Gwinnett Center in 2008 after signing a 10-year lease.

-The Georgia Force's only rival in the Arena Football League is the New Orleans VooDoo.
+The Georgia Force's only rival in the Arena Football League was the New Orleans VooDoo.
 Previous owners of both teams, owned NFL teams in the same market.
 The New Orleans Saints rivaled with The Atlanta Falcons & The New Orleans VooDoo rivaled with The Georgia Force.

 The 2005 season was, by far, the most successful in team history with highlights including a conference-best 11–5 record, and undefeated home record (8–0), a division title, a National Conference Championship, and a trip to ArenaBowl XIX.
 They lost to the Colorado Crush, 51–48.

 They also won Southern Division titles in 2007 and 2008.

 The Force's official mascot used to be a high-tech runner named G-Force, but was later changed to a blue, cuddly monster named Blu.

+Revival

+An unrelated traveling team bearing the same name played in the short-lived 2024 Arena Football League.